 See additional details for Discover it® Balance Transfer

 For those who would like to earn rewards on their purchases while they boost their credit score, the Discover it® Balance Transfer offers an excellent cash back program as well as an appealing balance transfer offer.
 Cardholders earn 5% cash back at different places each quarter like gas stations, grocery stores, restaurants, Amazon.com and more up to the quarterly maximum, each time you activate, 1% unlimited cash back on all other purchases - automatically.
 And for new card members, Discover will automatically match all the cash back you earn at the end of your first year.* The balance transfer offer provides you with an intro 0% for 18 months (after, 14.24% - 25.24% Variable APR).
+There is also a 3% intro balance transfer fee, up to 5% fee on future balance transfers (see terms)*

 The first step in improving your credit should be educating yourself on how credit scores are calculated and what you can do to make a difference.
 So, if you’ve made it to the bottom of this article, you’re off to a great start.